I’ve tried to answer as man y commonly asked massage questions below along with my massage policies for treatment.

 • Should I keep my socks on?

-What’s best
+What’s best to wear

 Strangely swimming briefs are perfect for massage.